AppliNH/go-serverlessRss/Readme.md

     "uri": "https://www.francetvinfo.fr/monde.rss"
 }
 ```
-so you get in return a JSON array of the articles.
+so you get in return the articles in a JSON array.
 Each article contains the following properties :
 ```JSON
 {